babu-babuu/explodingRadishes/README.md

 To run the test:
 -> please clone the repo
 -> go to explofingRadishes folder
--> run npm cypress open to run them in cypress GUI
+-> run npx cypress open to run them in cypress GUI

 Test case 1: add To Do Item
 Test case 2: toggle and validate Note